-(4) If the Developer or Principal of the Applicant has violated and/or violates the Adherence to Obligations.
+(4) If the Developer or Principal of the Applicant has violated or violates the Adherence to Obligations.

-§11.10.
-Third Party Request for Administrative Deficiency for Competitive HTC Applications
+§11.10 Third Party Request for Administrative Deficiency for Competitive HTC Applications

-.

 The purpose of the Third Party Request for Administrative Deficiency (RFAD) process is to allow an unrelated person or entity to bring new, material information about an Application to staff's attention.
 Such Person may request staff to consider whether a matter in an Application in which the Person has no involvement should be the subject of an Administrative Deficiency.
 Staff will consider the request and proceed as it deems appropriate under the applicable rules including, if the Application in question has a noncompetitive score relative to other Applications in the same Set-Aside or subregion or will not be eligible for an award through the collapse as outlined in 10 TAC §11.6(3), not reviewing the matter further.
 If the assertion(s) in the RFAD have been addressed through the Application review process, and the RFAD does not contain new information, staff will not review or act on it.
 The RFAD may not be used to appeal staff decisions regarding competing Applications (§2306.6715(b)).
 Any RFAD that questions a staff decision regarding staff's scoring of an Application filed by another Applicant will be disregarded.
 Requestors must provide, at the time of filing the request, all briefings, documentation, and other information that the requestor offers in support of the deficiency.
 A copy of the request and supporting information must be provided by the requestor directly to the Applicant at the same time it is provided to the Department.
 Requestors must provide sufficient credible evidence that, if confirmed, would substantiate the deficiency request.
 Assertions not accompanied by supporting documentation susceptible to confirmation will not be considered.